Kruthika-Deepak/Kruthika-Deepak/README.md

 WELCOME TO MY GITHUB PROFILE!🙋🏼‍♀️

 Hi there!
-I'm Kruthika D, a passionate and curious developer currently pursuing B.Tech in Computer Science (AI & ML).
+I'm Kruthika D, a passionate and curious developer currently pursuing B.E in Computer Science (AI & ML).
 I'm enthusiastic about **front-end development**, **AI-powered apps**, and **cloud technologies** — always building, learning, and experimenting.